koadman/platypusfarm/platypusfarm/docs/nectar_cloud.md

 ***Image Flavours***

 Images come in many flavours, these can be generic or tailored to particular types of work.
 NeCTAR has a number of _"official"_ images, each of which are base installations of recent versions of well known Linux distributions.
-In addition to these are _"public"_ images, which can be anything for yet more base installations to highly tailored environments for particular computional tasks.
+In addition to these are _"public"_ images, which can be anything for yet more base installations to highly tailored environments for particular computational tasks.
 Any user can create their own images on NeCTAR.

 - [NeCTAR Images](https://dashboard.rc.nectar.org.au/project/images/)